+The proposal to extend the individual and senior conduct rules to Non-Executive Directors [NEDs] is welcomed by our Institute.
 As we have expressed in previous consultations on this topic, we strongly support all steps taken to help establish and embed appropriate behaviours and norms in firms.
 It is our view that an effective board requires individuals to have very significant and relevant professional expertise and experience.
 Whilst these proposals go some way to ensuring greater emphasis on conduct amongst board members, we believe that regulators could still do more to incentivise senior executives and non-executive directors alike to attain relevant professional qualifications, membership and continuing professional development [CPD] through a relevant professional body.

 Furthermore, the Chartered Banker Professional Standards Board (CB:PSB) has established Foundation, Intermediate and Leadership Standards which can help boards understand and embed the professional norms required to support a positive, customer-focused culture throughout the organisations for which they are responsible.
-These Standards may also be used as a tool to help boards' measure culture, as well as helping boards (and individuals) in understanding what is expected of them and in implementing the letter and spirit of the Senior Managers and Certification Regime (SM&CR).
+These Standards may also be used as a tool to help boards' measure culture, as well as helping boards (and individuals) in understanding what is expected of them and in implementing the letter and spirit of the Senior Managers and Certification Regime.
 In developing these standards, CB:PSB has created a 'Leadership Standard Translation Tool'.
 Working with member firms, this can be used to show the read across from a firm's systems and processes to the Leadership Standard requirements, including cross reference to elements of the SM&CR.

-Below, we have commented only on those aspects of CP34/16 which fall within the Institute's expertise and on which we are expected by our members to comment.
-This paper has been read and considered alongside FCA CP16/26 and CP16/27.
-Regarding the latter of these papers, we note that each regulator uses a different term: 'notified' and 'standard' NEDs.
+Below, we have commented only on those aspects of CP16/27 which fall within the Institute's expertise and on which we are expected by our members to comment.
+This paper has been read and considered alongside PRA CP 34/16.
+We note that each regulator uses a different term: 'notified' and 'standard' NEDs.
 We recommend that the regulators address this issue and adopt a common name, definition and approach.
 This will assist bodies such as ours in ensuring clear communication to our members of these changes and their implications.